Learn · Fees

 By Marcus Brandt · Head of Seller Accounting

-Below we break down each fee in the stack, explain why the percentage swings so much by price, and show how to figure out the real number for your own product instead of relying on a misleading average.
+Below we break down each fee in the stack, explain why the percentage swings so much by price, walk through a worked example, and show how to figure out the real number for your own product instead of relying on a misleading average.

 The fees that make up Amazon's cut